Roman Catholic Archdiocese of Agra

 The Archdiocese of Agra (Agraën(sis)) is a Latin Church archdiocese of the Catholic Church in northern India's Uttar Pradesh state.
-It comprises the following districts in Uttar Pradesh: Agra, Aligarh, Auraiya, Budaun, Bulandshahr, Etah, Etawah, Farrukabad, Firozabad, Gautambudha Nagar, Hathras, Kannauj, Mainpuri, Mathura and in Rajasthan: Bharatpur and Dholpur.
+It comprises the following districts in Uttar Pradesh: Agra, Aligarh, Auraiya, Budaun, Bulandshahr, Etah, Etawah, Farrukabad, Firozabad, Gautambudha Nagar, Hathras, Kannauj, Kasganj, Mainpuri, Mathura and in Rajasthan: Bharatpur and Dholpur.

 Its cathedral episcopal see is located in the city of Agra.